 - 1 Door Handle.
 Pull to open the door.
-The door must be securely latched for the microwave to operate. - 2 Door Latches. - 3 Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven. - 4 Shelf.
-Lets you microwave several foods at once.
-Food microwaves best when placed directly on the oven floor or turntable. - 5 Touch Control PanelYou must set the clock before using the microwave. - 6 Cooktop Lights. - 7 Grease Filters.
+The door must be securely latched for the microwave to operate.

+- 2 Door Latches.

+- 3 Window with Metal Shield.
+Screen allows cooking to be viewed while keeping microwaves confined in the oven.

+- 4 Touch Control Panel.

+- 5 Cooktop Lights.

+- 6 Grease Filters.

-8 Removable Turntable.
+- 7 Removable Turntable.